PanagiotisPapageorgiou/SoftDev2014-SocialNetworkDatabase/README.md

 # SoftDev2014-SocialNetworkDatabase

-This project was created as part of the Software Development for DataBase Systems lesson for the year of 2014-2015.
+This project was created as part of the Software Development for DataBase Systems lesson for the year of 2014-2015 for the University of Department of Informatics and Telecommunications in Athens-Greece.

 The aim of the project was to create a Graph structure which has a backend a linear-hash database system.
 Multiple Graphs can be created which are interconnectable and form networks of users which share common interests, activities etc.
 Finally, statistics functions can be used to traverse the Graphs and discover information the above connections.